jhaanamika312/MRI-CT-CycleGAN/README.md

 This project was inspired by the CycleGAN paper and utilizes various open-source libraries.
 Please refer to the relevant papers and repositories for more information.

-Customize this README template to provide a clear and informative overview of your MRI to CT CycleGAN project.
-Include any additional information or sections that you find relevant to explain your code, methodology, and results.